SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

 \subsubsection{Algorithm.}

-In summary, \textit{SCOPE} combines regret-based backward induction with causal learning to derive effective policies from observational data.
+In summary, \textit{SCOPE} combines regret-based backward induction with causal learning to derive effective policies from observational event logs, handling cases with varying numbers of decision points and heterogeneous inputs (prefixes) resulting from variable control flow.
 In Algorithm \ref{algo:S_full_case}, we provide an overview of the full training and inference procedure for an S-learner variant, referred to as \textit{SCOPE-S}.
 Lines highlighted in green mark the steps where the Q-function and optimal action at decision point $k$ are estimated.
 When adopting a T- or RA-learner, these steps are the ones that change most substantially, being replaced by the corresponding estimation procedures described above.
 Full algorithms for these other learners are also provided in our repository (see footnote \ref{fn:code}).

-During training, the algorithm performs backward induction, as described above, starting from the last decision point.
-At each decision point, it uses a causal learner (here, an S-learner) to estimate the Q-function (line 4), and subsequently the optimal action for every case (line 7).
-Then, we compute the value (=output of value function) for every case $\hat{V}_k^{(c)}$ using the regret-based formulation, producing the targets for the preceding decision point (lines 8-10).
-Inference proceeds forward.
-Starting from the first decision point and given the prefix $\sigma_{:l_1}^{(c)}$ for every case, the algorithm uses the trained models to estimate the optimal action (line 17).
-After recommending this action, each case evolves to the next decision point (line 16), where the same procedure is repeated until all decisions are made\footnote{Note that in Algorithm \ref{algo:S_full_case} the action space can be predefined or discovered, e.g., using the transition-system in~\cite{leoni2020}.}.
+During training, the algorithm applies backward induction, starting from the last decision point.
+At each decision point, it uses a causal learner (here, an S-learner) to estimate the Q-function (line 4) and determine the optimal action for every case that reached that point (line 7).
+It then computes the estimated value for each relevant case using a regret-based formulation (lines 8–10).
+If a case did not visit the current decision point (due to variable control flow in business processes), the value from the subsequent decision point is carried backward (line 13).
+These values serve as targets for the preceding decision point.
+During inference, the process moves forward.
+For each case, the algorithm observes the current prefix and checks whether a decision point is reached (lines 18–19).
+If so, it selects the model corresponding to that decision point to estimate and execute the optimal action (lines 20–21).
+This continues until the case is completed.